 Nowadays, home cooks are becoming increasingly educated about the origins of their meat.

-People clearly want to know more about the beef cuts they’re purchasing and where they originate from on the animal.
+People want to know more about the beef cuts they’re purchasing and where they originate from on the animal.
 Or maybe folks just want to put things off.

 Why are beef cuts bewildering?

 Why?
 There are several reasons for this, one of which is that grocery stores and butchers can chop beef in a variety of ways and call it according to their store’s or region’s preferences.
-According to one survey, several supermarkets stock more than 60 distinct beef products.
+According to one survey, several supermarkets stock more than 60 different beef products.

 The most expensive cuts are in the center: